Home » Blogs » Jim Corbett Jhirna Zone Safari (Afternoon Tiger Adventure)

 Why was Jim Corbett National Park named after a British Man?

-What is the Difference between Jim Corbett National Park and Corbett Tiger Reserve?
+Are Jim Corbett National Park & Corbett Tiger Reserve same?

 How to do the Jhirna zone safari booking?